Get

 Check their weight by placing them on a size-appropriate scale with their entire body evenly distributed for accurate results.

-dogster paw divider3 Facts About Cane Corsos
+Facts About Cane Corso Dogs

 The Cane Corso is recognized by the AKC or American Kennel Club, for which its official standard includes the acceptable structure, size, and colors.

 However, several facts about Cane Corsos stand out.
-These include:

-1. Cane Corsos Were Bred from an Extinct Greek Dog
+1. Cane Corsos Were Bred From an Extinct Greek Dog

 Ancestors for the modern-day Cane Corso, related to the Neapolitan Mastiff, include the Greek Molossus dog, which is currently extinct.
 During the Roman conquest of the Greek Islands, legionnaires brought these dogs back to Italy, who later bred them with local canines.